microtrain/bootcamp/09-CakePHP/01-CakePHP.md

 # CakePHP

-CakePHP is and MVC (Model, View Controller) based rapid application development (RAD) framework built using PHP.
+CakePHP is and MVC (Model, View, Controller) based rapid application development (RAD) framework built using PHP.
 CakePHP has a solid eco-system and is designed around test driven development (TDD).

+## MVC

+MVC is a software design patter that splits your application into three distinct layers data (Model), Business Logic (Controller), and presentation (View).

+### Model

+A model can be anything that provides data such a table in a database, a reference to an API, a spreed sheet, etc. For our user a model will reference a table in a database.

+### View

+### Controller

+## CRUD

+## Migrations
+-->
 ## Installation
 First make sure you have installed internationalization functions for PHP.
 ```sh